Job Injury in Rhode Island or SE Mass? You May Qualify For More Than Just Workers' Comp

 From Providence to Fall River to Foxborough, a Wise Accidental Disability Retirement Lawyer Can Help

 The ADR application and evaluation process can be overwhelming and confusing, with many complicated financial forms and questionnaires involved, followed by testimony at your ADR hearing.
 With a compassionate, dedicated disability attorney at your side, you may be able to obtain lifetime ADR benefits.
-Typically, ADR awards injured workers approximately two-thirds of their pre-injury wages, with any Workers Comp benefits being subtracted from that amount.
+Typically, ADR awards injured workers approximately two-thirds of their pre-injury wages, with any Workers' Comp benefits being subtracted from that amount.
 Because we are a full-service law firm, we handle all aspects of your legal work injury and long-term disability situation, from filling out ADR paperwork to assessing your medical records to organizing all documents that need to be submitted with your Accidental Disability Retirement application.

-We care about our clients and their families, and work diligently to ensure that all possible sources of disability compensation are explored.
+Our workers' compensation attorneys care about our clients and their families, and work diligently to ensure that all possible sources of disability compensation are explored.
 Call us today at (508)677-4900 or contact us online for a free case evaluation.
 Every conversation is personalized and confidential and you only pay us when we win your ADR case for you!